Skip to main content

 • Don't jump to improve: Strive to address a root cause.
 Leverage data to validate ideas, and pilot changes to check for downstream considerations.
 This will drive you towards averting fires, rather than frantically extinguishing them.

-• Empower staff at all levels: Process knowledge and ideas should generate from the staff who perform the work.
+• Empower staff at all levels: Process knowledge and ideas should be generated from the staff who perform the work.
 The Lean Practitioner facilitates discussions and manages the project, but the teams provide and implement solutions.
 Not only does this secure creative and effective ideas, but it also facilitates change management and longevity of your outcomes.

 • Explore assumptions: Dig deeper to clear obstacles we have created for ourselves over time.
-For example, if you hear "there's a policy which drives that step," then consider whether the policy has changed, or whether other comparable departments have interpreted and implemented the policy differently.
-If you hear "we've always done it that way" then prompt your team to consider whether it has to be done that way.
+For example, if you hear "There's a policy which drives that step," then consider whether the policy has changed, or whether other comparable departments have interpreted and implemented the policy differently.
+If you hear "We've always done it that way" then prompt your team to consider whether it has to be done that way.

 How do I get involved?